dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/deployment-types/serverless/runtime-environment.md

 )
 ```

-To add a package from a private GitHub repository, see: [Use private Python packages](#private-packages)
+To add a package from a private GitHub repository, see [Use private Python packages](#use-private-python-packages)

 ## Use a different Python version